kumuluz/kumuluzee-logs/README.md

 logCommons.logResourceEnd(context);
 ```

-In the sample above we invoke `logResourceStart` method, with parameters:
+In the sample above, we invoke `logResourceStart` method, with parameters:
 * LogLevel, which specifies different log levels (TRACE, ERROR, DEBUG...).
 * Marker, which is an enum, implementing interface `com.kumuluz.ee.logs.markers.Marker`.
 You should implement Markers according to your needs.
 * New `LogResourceMessage` instance, where we set the invocation message (see below) and enable metrics monitoring.